kenstanley37/visualpartsdb.com/assets/docs/files/class/class.visualdb.php.txt

         /**
         * Destruct
-        * Destories the connection to the database
+        * Destorys the connection to the database
         *
         * @author Ken Stanley <ken@stanleysoft.org>
         */